 6.01 Calling of Meetings of Board of Directors

-Original: Meetings of the board may be called by the chair of the board, the vice-chair of the board or any two (2) directors at any time; provided that for the first organization meeting following incorporation, such meeting may be called by any director or incorporator.
+Original: Meetings of the board may be called by the chair of the board, the vice-chair of the board, or any two (2) directors at any time; provided that for the first organization meeting following incorporation, such meeting may be called by any director or incorporator.
 If the Corporation has only one director, that director may call and constitute a meeting.

-Proposed: Meetings of the board may be called by the chair of the board, the vice-chair of the board or any two (2) directors at any time.
+Proposed: Meetings of the board may be called by the chair of the board, the vice-chair of the board, or any two (2) directors at any time.

 6.02 Notice of Meeting of Board of Directors